Call 888-242-4450 For A Free Evaluation With A Counselor

 People who stop taking benzodiazepines suddenly can experience severe withdrawal symptoms and even seizures.
 The safest way to detox from benzodiazepines is under the supervision of trained medical personnel at a licensed rehabilitation facility.

-Adelante Recovery Center offers comprehensive addiction treatment for people struggling with benzodiazepine addiction.
-We also provide dual diagnosis programs for clients who have co-occurring mental health issues, such as anxiety, depression, or post-traumatic stress disorder.
+Adelante Recovery Center offers comprehensive addiction treatment for people struggling with benzo addiction as well as dual diagnosis programs for those who have co-occurring mental health issues.

 Recovery is possible at Adelante Recovery.
-Don’t wait—contact us today for benzodiazepine addiction help and to learn more about our Southern California benzodiazepine drug rehab facility.
+Contact us today for benzo addiction help and to learn more about our Southern California benzo drug rehab facilities.